jackfoxy/urQL/docs/04-ddl-table.md

 The Obelisk agent raises an error if the parent foreign table has no entry with bunt values.

 **`AS OF`**
 Timestamp of table aleration.
-Defaults to current time.
-When specified timestamp must be greater than latest database system timestamp structurally affecting table.
+Defaults to NOW (current time).
+When specified timestamp must be greater than latest database system timestamp and greater than the latest data timestamp for the table.

 ## Remarks
 This command mutates the state of the Obelisk agent.